Choosing the Best Method for Shipping from China

 As a business owner, you’ll need to carefully balance these costs with your delivery needs to fine-tune your supply chain strategy.

-Impact of Method on Costs
+Impact of Method on Costs When Shipping from China

 Air freight usually racks up the highest charges due to its speed and fuel consumption.
 It’s a premium service tailored for those who need quick delivery timelines.
 On the other hand, sea freight is more cost-effective for large shipments but comes with extra charges like port and container fees.